-Children are born in a state of innocence, absent any beliefs.
-This is our default setting.
-Learn how you can overcome harmful beliefs and boundaries and return to this natural state.
+Children are born in a state of innocence, absent beliefs.
+It’s our default setting.
+Learn how to overcome harmful beliefs and boundaries and return to our original condition.

-Our original state is absent from any type of religious or cultural programming.
-Consequently, it is a worldview of innocence, purity, and freedom.
-So, this is our real spiritual nature.
-It is the freedom from indoctrination into any type of philosophical or religious dogma.
+Our original state is absent from any religious or cultural programming.
+It is a worldview of innocence, purity, and freedom.
+Our minds are uncluttered and absent of any religious dogma or beliefs.
 It’s the place where we are happy for no reason at all, and it’s the way we should live.

 To be free is to live without unnecessary or harmful controls.
 So, we are born in a state of freedom.
-The only programming we have as a child is our personality and instincts.
+The only programming we have as a child comes from our personality and instincts.
 These are necessary tools that connect our consciousness to our bodies.
 They are tools to help us acclimate to this world.
 They help us to avoid dangers by triggering our fight, flight, or freeze instinct.

-From this state, we are free to traverse awareness and consciousness without constraint.
+Religious freedom starts with being free from mandatory religious beliefs.
 This default setting provides us with the ultimate platform for living a life of freedom.
-To be clear, this isn’t a state of non-belief or unbelief.
-It is the state of having nothing to taint the window of our consciousness.
+Nothing taints the window of our consciousness.
 It is that state in which our Spirit and Soul are boundless and free.

 Are You an Atheist or an Agnostic?

-People like to categorize things.
-This state of innocence is no exception.
-As a result, some refer to call this state of freedom atheism.
-This is a mental state unencumbered by the belief in imaginary friends or enemies.
-This means they are free of boundaries also known as religious, ethnic, and cultural prejudice and bias.
+People like to categorize things, and this original mindset is no exception.
+Some refer to this state of freedom as atheism—this worldview without the shackles of religious belief.
+There is no need for imaginary friends or enemies.
+So we think free of the boundaries, known as religious, ethnic, and cultural prejudice and bias.

 Finding Common Ground

 So, no matter what you believe, we are all atheists in someone’s religion.
-To believe in one god or set of gods is to deny belief in the others.
-The same philosophical arguments used to prove God exist are the same arguments and proofs for all mythologies.
-It’s used to prove the existence of Santa Claus, unicorns, and fairies.
-So, if belief equaled fact, they all Gods would be real.
-Common sense and logic do not support this type of thinking.
+To believe in one god or set of gods is to deny the others.
+People use the same philosophical arguments to prove Gods, legends, and other imaginary things exist.
+They use belief and myth to prove the existence of Santa Claus, unicorns, and fairies.
+So, if belief equaled fact, all Gods would be real.
+Common sense and logic do not support this conclusion.

 Agnostic Atheism is the position encompassing both atheism and agnosticism.
-They are atheists because they do not believe in the existence of Deities.
-And they are agnostic because the existence of Gods or other imaginary Beings is unknowable in principle or by any objective and verifiable scientific method or fact.
+They are atheists because they are “without gods” and do not believe in their existence.
+And they are also agnostics because imaginary Beings are unknowable and unprovable.

 Overcoming Harmful Beliefs

-One of the best things about spiritual exploration is that you need not believe in any doctrine in order to use them.
-All you need to do is follow the process.
+One of the best things about spiritual exploration is that you do not need belief.
+You follow a process.
 It’s like baking a cake.
-You follow the recipe and you get a wonderful tasty treat.
+You follow the recipe, and you get a wonderful tasty treat.
 We find some of these processes in the religious traditions of the East.
-In fact, these traditions act as storehouses preserving and protecting the integrity of these processes.
-Some religions attempt to claim these processes as their own.
-But you can use logic to sort them out.
+Some ancient traditions act as storehouses, preserving and protecting these processes.
+Some religions attempt to claim these processes as their own, but you can use logic to sort them out.

 These processes can help us return to our natural state of innocence.
-They help us find, face and conquer the roadblocks to our essential mindset.
+They help us face and conquer the roadblocks to our essential mindset.
 It is what Joseph Campbell calls the Hero’s Journey.
 It is the call of our desire to seek the unknown.
-Overcoming harmful beliefs that are programmed by our cultural narrative is hard inner work.
+Overcoming harmful beliefs from our cultural narrative is hard inner work.

-This is an emotionally challenging process to undertake.
+Inner work is an emotionally challenging process to undertake.
 Confronting deeply held beliefs is only part of it.
-One of the best processes to identify the sacred ground of our beliefs we call comparative analysis.
-This is a method of comparative religious study with a grounding in the scientific process.
-This incorporates emotional checks to minimize your bias and keep your emotions in check.
+One of the best approaches to explore your sacred ground is comparative analysis.
+It’s a comparative religious study method based on the scientific process and incorporates emotional checks to minimize your bias and keep your emotions in check.

-Doing your own research is often challenging to personal and group relationships.
-Many religions integrate deeply into the lives of people sometimes dictating the boundaries of personal and business relationships.
+Doing your research into your belief system is often challenging.
+Religious ideologies integrate deeply into our psyche.
+The programming dictates the boundaries of personal and business relationships.
 So, this exposing this sacred ground is scary.
-It triggers our fight, flight or freeze response.
+It triggers our fight, flight, or freeze response.